JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-jetpack-libraries.md

 The Compose Multiplatform team at JetBrains produces artifacts for such libraries for platforms besides Android, and then publishes them all together with original Android artifacts under a single group ID.
-This way, when you add such a multiplatform dependency to your common source set, the Android distribution of your app uses the Android artifact while distributions for other targets use artifacts built for other platforms.
+This way, when you add such a multiplatform dependency to your common source set, the Android distribution of your app uses the Android artifact.
+At the same time, distributions for other targets use artifacts built for corresponding platforms.

 Here's an outline of the process: